tyler-mcmullin/go-cli-expense-tracker/README.md

   - Handles CLI input and command routing

 - `expense`
-  - Contains application logic
-  - Handles expense operations
+  - Handles expense type structure
-  - Manages JSON persistence
+  - Manages ID numbers

+- `constants`
+  - Stores months as key:value pairs

+- `storage`
+  - Helper functions related to saving new JSON data and loading existing JSON data
+  - Keeps data local to /.expense-tracker

+- `functions`
+  - Main command logic routed to by expense-tracker
+  - Contains logic for add, delete, list, summary, and help commands

 Storage and command logic are separated to keep the code modular and maintainable.

-## Future Improvements

-Potential future additions:

-- Add expense categories
-- Export reports (CSV/PDF)
-- Add recurring expenses
-- Add monthly budgets
-- Add unit tests
-- Add database support
-- Add interactive terminal UI

-## License

-MIT License